Are you an expat returning to the UK from Dubai...

 Income tax

-Liability for tax in the UK is determined by residence and domicile status.
+Liability for tax in the UK is determined by your residence and domicile residency status under the Statutory Residence Test (SRT).

 If you’re a tax resident in the UK you’re liable to UK tax on your worldwide income.

-As a non-resident expat you’re subject to tax on UK-source income only, such as rental income from UK properties or UK pension income, for example.
+As a non-resident expat you’re subject to tax on UK-source income only, such as rental income from UK properties or UK pension income.

 Where you are subject to UK income tax, the amount you pay will depend on the level of your income, which falls into each of the tax bands.